j3rrywan9/spring-study/README.md

 In other words, we can say that dependencies are supplied as an object through the object's own constructor.
 The bean definition can use a constructor with zero of more arguments to initiate the bean.

+The Spring bean XML configuration tag `<constructor-arg>` is used for Constructor Injection.

 ### The setter-based Dependency Injection

 The setter-based DI is the method of injecting the dependencies of an object using the setter method.